The Unexpected Story of How Plumbers Came to Be Known as Pipefitters

 The Latin root word ""plumbum""

-The role of the lead worker in the past
+The role of lead workers in ancient times

-The Evolution of Plumbing and the Plumbing Profession
+The evolution of Plumbing and the Plumbing Profession

 Changes in plumbing technology as time passes

-The rise of modern plumbing standards
+The development of modern plumbing standards

 The growth of the plumbing profession